Brink-Software/Ibis.Dataservice.Demo/README.md

 When the user submits the file and the ERP system needs additional data, the user is presented with a form to fill in the data.
 This data is included in the notification sent to the ERP system using the `customProperties` object.

+## Authentication

+The Ibis ERP Service supports OAuth authentication against the web hook url provided by the ERP system.

 ## Notification example

 ```json